 In fact, make it a rule to keep it below 5 percent AVB whenever you can.

 Also, the higher the ABV, the more calories.
 To guestimate the calorie punch in your beer, multiply the ABV by the serving size by 2.5.
+It’s also worth considering beer made with additional ingredients, such as fruit.
+More brands are using fruit purees in brewing, and this might slightly increase the nutritional value of each beverage.

 Keep Track Of Your Units